lei-power/lei-repository/lei-works/左岸芯慧/分享/异步编排/文档参考/12-项目开发之Spring多线程事务如何一起提交一起回滚(附代码)，并发处理批量数据，实现多线程事务回滚，事务补偿.markdown

         this.singleCount = singleCount;
         this.list = list;
         this.listSize = list.size();
-        this.runSize = (this.listSize%this.singleCount)==0 ? this.listSize/this.singleCount : this.listSize/this.singleCount + 1;
+        this.runSize = (this.listSize % this.singleCount) == 0 ? this.listSize / this.singleCount : this.listSize / this.singleCount + 1;
     }

     public void excute() throws InterruptedException {